SkribGit/EngineNiRad/examples/rails-solo/README.md

 ## Quick Start

-- Generate the deploy key - provide manual instructions for now
+- Generate the deploy key
+- Provision the instance
+  - `terraform init` (one time only)
-- Provision the instance - run `terraform apply`
+  - run `terraform apply`
 - Deploy

-## Deployment

-First, generate a deploy key pair:

-- generate the deploy key locally
+## Setup the deploy key
-- upload the private key to the instances
-- print the public key and provide the user instructions on how to setup the deploy key on Github and (optional) Bitbucket
-- inform the user about securing the private and public key and the ramifications of losing it (user will have to regenerate the key)

-run `ssh-keygen -t rsa -N "" -f deploy_key` to generate the deploy key pair
+Run `ssh-keygen -t rsa -N "" -f deploy_key` to generate the deploy key pair

 Print the public key: